🌿 Free packing list & budget map — grab yours below

 Gold Coast Whale Watching

-June to November, small-group whale watching boats offer extraordinary close encounters with migrating humpbacks.
-Day trips from Brisbane keep accommodation costs at zero.
-Many operators include photo guarantees.
+June to November, small-group boats offer extraordinary close encounters with migrating humpbacks.
+Day trips from Brisbane eliminate accommodation costs entirely.
+Many operators include a second-trip guarantee if no whales are sighted.

 Whale watching →